Enabling Large-Scale Condensed-Phase Hybrid Density Functional Theory Based $Ab$ $Initio$ Molecular Dynamics I: Theory, Algorithm, and Performance: Implementation and Algorithmic Details

 Based on $\lu$, each \mpi{} process, $P_{i}$, now holds an assigned MLWF-product density $\trhob{ij}$ as well as the relevant quantities that map the $\pe{\gC{ij}}$ and $\me{\gC{ij}}$ subdomains onto $\Omega$ (\ie $\npe$, $\nme$, $\{ \rbar \}$, and $\{ \bm g^{ij} \}$).
 As such, $P_{i}$ has all of the required information to compute $\tvb{ij}$ on the $\pe{\gC{ij}}$ and $\me{\gC{ij}} \setminus \pe{\gC{ij}}$ subdomains.
 On $\pe{\gC{ij}}$, $\tvb{ij}$ is obtained \via the solution of the PE in Eq.~\eqref{eq:pe}.
 On $\me{\gC{ij}}\setminus\pe{\gC{ij}}$, $\tvb{ij}$ is obtained \via the ME in Eqs.~\eqref{eq:me}--\eqref{eq:mepole}, which provides the appropriate boundary conditions for the PE as well as the far-field potential.

 While the ME of $\trhob{ij}$ (about $\gC{ij}$) can be straightforwardly computed using the local coordinates, $\{ \rbar \}$, the PE requires a discrete representation of the Laplacian operator for computing numerical second derivatives on these subdomains.
-Since the subdomains employed in the \exxm module are coincident with the underlying real-space grid (taken here to be an orthogonal grid), the Laplacian operator can be expressed as a sum of second partial derivatives along each of the lattice directions as $\nabla^2 = \sum_a \frac{\partial^2 }{\partial \xi_a^2}$, in which $\xi_a$ is the coordinate of the $a$-th Cartesian basis.
+Since the subdomains employed in the \exxm module are coincident with the underlying real-space grid (taken here to be orthogonal), the Laplacian operator can be expressed as a sum of second partial derivatives along each of the lattice directions, $\nabla^2 = \sum_a \frac{\partial^2 }{\partial \xi_a^2}$, in which $\xi_a$ is a coordinate of $\widehat{\bm L}_{a}\equiv \bm L_a / | \bm L_a |$.
 At a given grid point, $\bm \xi_{0}$, the second partial derivative of a function, $f(\bm{\xi})$, along $\bm L_a$ was discretized \via the standard central-difference approach~\cite{fornberg_generation_1988}:

-In this expression, the associated discretization error depends on the number, $n$, of (equispaced) neighboring grid points on each side of $\bm{\xi}_0$, and $w_{q}$ is the central-difference coefficient for the $q$-th neighboring grid point.
+In this expression, the associated discretization error depends on the number, $n$, of (equispaced) neighboring grid points on each side of $\bm{\xi}_0$, and $w_{q}$ is the central-difference coefficient for the $q$-th grid point.
 We note in passing that only $w_{|q|}$ is required due to the central symmetry ($w_{q}=w_{-q}$) of the equispaced finite-difference stencil.
 Discretization of this derivative results in a ($2n+1$)-point stencil along each grid direction, $\bm{L}_{a}$; as such, the discrete 3D Laplacian operator corresponds to a finite-difference stencil covering $3 \times 2n+1=6n+1$ grid points.
 We note in passing that the choice of $n=3$ (with corresponding central-difference coefficients~\cite{fornberg_generation_1988} given by $w_{0} = -49/18$, $w_{1} = +3/2 = w_{-1}$, $w_{2} = -3/20 = w_{-2}$, and $w_{3} = +1/90 = w_{-3}$) yields a second derivative with an associated discretization error of $\mathcal{O}\left( \delta\xi^6 \right)$; this choice is the default option in the \exxm module as it yields a well-converged value for $\exx$~\cite{wu_order-n_2009,distasio_jr._individual_2014}.

 With this discrete representation of the Laplacian, we can express the PE in Eq.~\eqref{eq:pe}, $\nabla^2 \tvb{ij} = -4\pi \trhob{ij}$, as the following set of sparse linear equations on the $\pe{\gC{ij}}$ subdomain: